 If you have additional questions about DNA evidence or related matters, see FindLaw’s Criminal Evidence section.

-Learn More About DNA Evidence with a Free Case Review
+Learn More About DNA Evidence from an Attorney

 Is DNA evidence being used against you in your pending criminal case?
-If so, or if you are just curious to learn more about the logistics of a DNA-based prosecution, you can by contacting a local criminal defense attorney.
-An attorney in your state will be able to explain the concepts of DNA testing, the accuracy of the test, and much more.
-Get a free case review today.
+If so, or if you're just curious about the logistics of a DNA-based prosecution, you can learn more by contacting a local criminal defense attorney who will be able to explain the concepts of DNA testing, the accuracy of the test, and much more.